j-davies-astro/eagle-guide/index.md

 Once you're done entering aliases, save your `.cshrc` file, type `source ~/.cshrc` into your terminal to rerun the script, and your new aliases should work.

+## Getting to grips with the EAGLE data

+In this section we'll start exploring the simulation data.
+I'll explain the format the data is stored in, go over the units system and introduce you to the galaxy catalogues.

+### The directory structure

+At the ARI, we have many different simulations run with the EAGLE model saved to disk - they're stored on disk in a systematic fashion based on the simulation volume, resolution and model variation.
+We'll start exploring the data by opening up HDFView and clicking the 'Open' button at the top-left.
+Then:

+- Navigate to the EAGLE simulations, which can be found at `/hpcdata0/simulations/EAGLE/`

+- Here, among a few other folders, you'll find some folders with names `LxxxxNxxxx`.
+These identifiers specify the co-moving simulation 'box size' (e.g. L0100 is the flagship volume with 100 cMpc on a side), and the number of particles in the 'box' which is defined by the number along one edge (e.g. the flagship volume, N1504, contains 1504^3 dark matter particles and, initially, 1504^3 gas particles).
+These numbers are set by the initial conditions of the simulation.
+For simulations of the same **resolution**, these numbers scale as you would expect:

+  - `L0100N1504`, `L0050N0752`, `L0025N0376` and `L0012N0188` all have the same, standard, EAGLE resolution
+  - `L0025N0752` and `L0034N1034` are examples of high-resolution simulations
+  - **N.B.** since EAGLE uses smoothed-particle hydrodynamics (SPH), which is a Lagrangian scheme, the resolution of the simulation is determined by the _masses_ of the simulated particles.